-I’m always surprised by what I find at my Goodwill store – name brand ‘like new’ clothing, clothing with original tags on them, new school workbooks, learn to read books.
+I’m always surprised by what I find at my local thrift store – name brand ‘like new’ clothing, clothing with original tags on them, new school workbooks, learn to read books.
 It’s like a treasure hunt every time I go to a thrift store, but it’s also a good place to check for some of the items on your NEED LIST.
 Don’t feel constrained to shopping at your local thrift stores because you can also shop second-hand goods online at thredUP (for kids and women’s clothing) and eBay (for just about everything).

 4. Make Money

 A little extra money always comes in handy, especially when you’re buying supplies and clothing to get your kids ready to go back to school.
 While you’re buying new clothing think about what you should do with your old clothing including selling it at a local consignment shop, online consignment shop (like thredUP), having a garage sale or selling it locally by listing it on Facebook Marketplace.
 What you can’t sell, you can donate and get a receipt to use for your taxes.

 Now I want to hear YOUR tips for saving on everything for back to school.
 Where are you shopping and how are you saving money?
 Please leave a comment below.